U.S. FDA advisory meetings through Dec. 9

+* Directors review progress of VW brand chief - sources (Adds analyst comment, Daimler statement)

 THIS DIARY IS FILED AS THE FOOD AND DRUG ADMINISTRATION UPDATES ITS SCHEDULE.
 ALL ITEMS EDT/GMT UNTIL NOV.
-6, THEN EST/GMT.
+6.

 CIRCULATORY SYSTEM DEVICES PANEL